 When Landlords can Increase the Rent

 With an assured shorthold tenancy, periodic or fixed term, the current rent is dictated by what’s in the tenancy agreement.
-This is what the tenant agrees to pay when they sign the tenancy agreement and you can’t arbitrarily increase the rent within a month of the tenant moving in.
+This is what the tenant agrees to pay when they sign the tenancy agreement.
 The tenancy agreement should also clearly state when and how a landlord can review the rent.

 Fixed-term tenancy rent increases

 In a fixed-term tenancy, for example, 12-months, the landlord can’t increase the rent until the fixed-term ends unless there is a clause in the tenancy agreement that permits an interim rent increase.
 Whatever it says in the tenancy agreement about rent increases, you must stick to this.

 If you increase the rent at the end of a fixed-term tenancy, the new rent must be included in a new fixed-term tenancy agreement, which the tenant then signs to say they agree to pay the new rent.

 Alternatively, the landlord can allow a fixed-term tenancy to roll into a periodic tenancy.
 At this point, you can issue a rent increase agreement, as detailed below.

 In a periodic tenancy that rolls on a monthly (or weekly) basis, the landlord can only increase the rent once a year.
 Any rent increases must be agreed with the tenant.
 Once you have an agreement in writing, you must both sign and date it.
 Next, the landlord must issue a new rent form, giving the tenant at least one month’s notice of the rent increase.
 The tenant must have a copy of the rent form for their records.